liammcluckie/Low-Tide-Surf-Club/README.md

 ### User Stories
 - First Time Visitor Goals

     a.
-As a first time visitor, I want to gain understanding of the purpose of the site and the intentions of the business.
-Including explanative information in case of not having a strong understanding of the product.
+As a first time visitor, I want to gain understanding of the purpose for this site and the intentions of the business.
+Including explanative information in case the user does not having a strong understanding of the product.

     b.
-As a first time visitor, I want to be able to easily find the product information that I visited the site for.
-    Also have an enjoyable experience aesthetically and find using the websites features simple.
+As a first time visitor, I want to easily find the product information that I visited the site for, As well as have an enjoyable experience aesthetically and find using the websites features simple.

     c.
-As a first time visitor, I want to look for previous products created to ensure that using this company is the right decision, I would expect to find these not only through social media links but also a gallery page.
-Also providing customer testimonials would enhance this.
+As a first time visitor, I want to look for previous products created to ensure that using this company is the right decision.
+I would expect to find these not only through social media links but also a gallery page, providing customer testimonials would enhance this.

 - Returning Visitor Goals